safchug/svstoredbbackups/README.md

 To restore these backups go to your mongodb sever folder bin there you will see util mongorestore.
-Open this folder in comand prompt type $> mongorestore /db:svstore /dir:<path to plase were you downloaded this folder>.
+Open this folder in comand prompt type $> mongorestore /db:svstore /dir:path.
+The path is a folder where you downloaded all json files from this repository.
 Done. you can use the website already.